tmbernardo/dotfiles/README.md

 #### Jobs Prompt

 The prompt will also display a `✱` character in the `RPROMPT` indicating that there is a suspended job that exists in the background.
 This is helpful in keeping track of putting vim in the background by pressing CTRL-Z.

-#### Node Prompt

-If a `package.json` file or a `node_modules` directory exists in the current working directory, display the node symbol, along with the current version of Node.
-This is useful information when switching between projects that depend on different versions of Node.

 ## Vim and Neovim Setup